tomoffice/olo_relay/README.md

 # Purpose

-this is some kind of api for google form and trigger matlab ml model app
+this is some kind of api for google form relay service and trigger matlab ml model app via command line

 config.json <- add this file to root path